-4.2 Results and Discussion
+4.2.
+Results and discussion

-4.2.1 CO2 Emissions and Carbon Price
+4.2.1.
+CO2 emissions and carbon price

-As shown in Figure 5, the $CO_2$ cap-and-trade policy can substantially reduce $CO_2$ emissions from the Reference case after 2020.
-This is because the policy creates a $CO_2$ price which reflects the marginal cost of $CO_2$ emission abatement.
-Under this policy scenario, the (explicit or implicit) $CO_2$ price is added to all fossil energy used as a fuel.
+As shown in Fig. 5, the CO_2 cap-and-trade policy can substantially reduce CO_2 emissions from the Reference case after 2020.
+This is because the policy creates a CO_2 price which reflects the marginal cost of CO_2 emission abatement.
+Under this policy scenario, the (explicit or implicit) CO_2 price is added to all fossil energy used as a fuel.
 As a result, the energy price increases and consumers need to pay more when purchasing fossil energy.
-Subsidies encourage consumers to use more natural gas by creating an incentive for consumers to use less fossil fuel and more cleaner types of energy such as wind, solar, nuclear and hydro.
-As the demand for fossil energy decreases, so do $CO_2$ emissions.
+Subsidies encourage consumers to use more natural gas by creating an incentive for consumers to use less fossil fuel and cleaner types of energy such as wind, solar, nuclear and hydro.
+As the demand for fossil energy decreases, so do CO_2 emissions.